dotnet/docs-desktop/dotnet-desktop-guide/xaml-services/xkey-directive.md

  As stated previously, the value of a key can be supplied through a markup extension and can be other than a string value.
 An example WPF scenario is that the value of `x:Key` may be a [ComponentResourceKey](../framework/wpf/advanced/componentresourcekey-markup-extension.md).
 Certain controls expose a style key of that type for a custom style resource that influences part of the appearance and behavior of that control without totally replacing the style.
 An example of such a key is <xref:System.Windows.Controls.ToolBar.ButtonStyleKey%2A>.

  The WPF merged dictionary feature introduces additional considerations for key uniqueness and key lookup behavior.
-For more information, see [Merged Resource Dictionaries](../framework/wpf/advanced/merged-resource-dictionaries.md).
+For more information, see [Merged resource dictionaries](../net/wpf/systems/xaml-resources-merged-dictionaries.md).

 ## XAML 2009